OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

 MACHETE doesn’t seem to get mentioned that much when people are talking about their favorite Mexican restaurants in Berlin.
 This small restaurant near Ostkreuz is all about one thing and that’s burritos and their burritos are the best in Berlin.
 The burritos at MACHETE are giant and not something that can be eaten elegantly, so maybe skip this place as a first-date idea.
 Their menu is massive and there’s something for everyone, vegans and carnivores alike.
 They’ve burritos with chorizo, Argentinian steak, and all sorts of interesting salsas and sauces like Teriyaki or Garam masala.
 MACHETE also offers nachos, salads, and quesadillas for those who don’t want to jump on the burrito train.

 Our hot tip?
 Order takeaway and bring it to nearby Straßenbräu and pair your burrito with some craft beer.

 Location: Neue Bahnhofstraße 29, 10245

-If you ask almost any Berliner what their favourite Mexican place in the city is, Maria Bonita is almost always mentioned.
+If you ask almost any Berliner what their favorite Mexican place in the city is, Maria Bonita is almost always mentioned.
 Seriously, this is the place for Mexican food in Berlin.
 Whether you have their tacos, burritos, or quesadillas, you won’t be disappointed.
 Maria Bonita also has the best frozen margaritas around.
-They don’t offer much room for dining, so take away is usually the best option.
+They don’t offer much room for dining, so the takeaway is usually the best option.
 In nicer weather, head to nearby Volkspark Friedrichshain or Mauer Park for a picnic under the sun.

 Location: Danziger Str.
 33, 10435